AcalaNetwork/hardhat-tutorials/NFT/README.md

 ## About

-This is an example that builds upon the [token example](../token/README.md). `Token` was a simple example on building an ERC20 comparible token smart contract. `NFT` is an example of [ERC721](https://eips.ethereum.org/EIPS/eip-721) token implementation in Acala EVM+.
+This is an example that builds upon the [token example](../token/README.md). `Token` was a simple example on building an ERC20 compatible token smart contract. `NFT` is an example of [ERC721](https://eips.ethereum.org/EIPS/eip-721) token implementation in Acala EVM+.
 We won't be building an administrated or upgradeable token and we will use OpenZeppelin [ERC721 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol).